Ready to manage your own club?

 | Counter Attack | 5-3-2, 5-4-1, 4-5-1 | Deep shape stacks with the strong defence boost.
 Lone striker or front pair becomes the chance to hurt teams on the break.
 Fast wide players spring the counter. |

 | Direct Play | 4-4-2, 3-5-2 | Bypass mechanic skips midfield, so you do not need many midfielders.
-A target striker (hold-up trait) is the most important player.
+A strength forward to hold the ball up is the most important player.
 Long pass distributors at the back add chance quality. |

-| Park the Bus | 5-3-2, 5-4-1 | The massive defence boost multiplies on top of the defender count bonus from a 5 back.
-Strong CBs and a positioning trait striker turn rare counters into goals. |
+| Park the Bus | 5-3-2, 5-4-1 | The large defence boost multiplies on top of the defender count bonus from a 5 back.
+Strong, composed centre backs and a strength forward to hold the ball up turn rare counters into goals. |

 | Jogo Bonito | 4-3-3, 4-2-3-1, 3-4-3 | Wide forwards and creative midfielders give flair players the space to thread chances.
-The skill floor is easier to hit when the back line is composed and at least one star striker is on the end of the moves. |
+The philosophy wants flair creators in midfield and a flair forward finishing, backed by a smart, organised defence and several high skill starters. |

 | All Out Attack | 4-2-4, 4-3-3, 3-4-3 | Three or four actual forwards give the attack boost a bigger base to multiply on.
 4-2-4 is the most extreme overload, 3-4-3 trades a defender for a wide forward, and 4-3-3 keeps a midfield body to feed the front three.
 Pace and engine traits help survive the fatigue spike across the final third of the match. |

-| Balanced | 4-4-2, 4-3-3, 4-2-3-1 | No multiplier in either direction, so the formation just needs to suit your players.
+| Balanced | 4-4-2, 4-3-3, 4-2-3-1 | A small, even lift across attack, midfield and defence with no skew either way, so the formation just needs to suit your players.
 Versatile shapes work well. |

 | Pairing | Why it underperforms |